2013 TV135: Orbit

-With an orbital inclination of only 6.7 degrees and perihelion 0.99 AU from the Sun, the point of perihelion is controlled by close approaches to Earth.
-With a short observation arc of 108 days, it has an orbit with an Uncertainty of 4.
+With an orbital inclination of only 6.7 degrees and perihelion 0.98 AU from the Sun, the point of perihelion is controlled by close approaches to Earth.
+The asteroid has a long observation arc spanning nearly 4 years and has a well-defined orbit, with an Uncertainty of 0.
 Given the relatively large size of the asteroid, astronomers were able to refine the orbit of this asteroid over several months.

 Impact effects

 An Earth impact would have the kinetic energy of 3,200 megatons of TNT, approximately 60 times the energy of Russia's 50 Mt Tsar Bomba.
 This would also be equivalent to 16 times the 1883 eruption of Krakatoa which was 200 Mt and had a Volcanic Explosivity Index of 6.